Sunt celebru, scoate-mă de aici! season 2

 The second season of Sunt celebru, scoate-mă de aici! premiered on September 4, 2022, on Pro TV.
 Cabral Ibacka returned to host the series alongside Adela Popescu who took over hosting duties from Mihai Bobonete, who hosted the series for its first season.
 Filming for this season began in July 2022 in La Romana, Dominican Republic.

+The line-up was announced on August 8, 2022, and consisted of 12 celebrities divided into two teams: Orange and Purple.

+On Day 1 the camp was split in two - the Good camp and the Bad camp.
+Orange team consisted of Cristi, Giani, Lidia, Mara, Răzvan and Tania.
+Purple team consisted of Alex, Anisia, Bia, Cornel, Paul and Ruxi.
+Later Salvo (on Day 4), Ioana (on Day 13) and Roxana (on Day 19) joined Orange team, whereas Ami (on Day 4), Radu (on Day 13) and Levent (on Day 19) joined Purple team.